 Seasonal use.
 You may have to allocate the home office use if you have a seasonal business and don't use the space during a part of the year.
 For example, you employ several neighbors to help you package and ship gifts during the Christmas season and use your garage for three months.
 During the rest of the year none of the space is used for business and is used solely for personal purposes.

-Employees and Partners.
-The rules for deducting expenses by employees or partners are different.
-First, the home office expenses for employees will be deductible on line 21 of Schedule A of Form 1040.
+Partners.
+The rules for deducting expenses by partners are different.
 You won't need Form 8829, but you will need a worksheet that looks very similar.
-You'll apportion your expenses just as you would on Form 8829, but your mortgage interest and real estate taxes will only be used to determine the limitation for your home office deduction.
-You can deduct the full amount of your interest on line 10 or 11, and your real estate taxes on line 6.
+You'll apportion your expenses just as you would on Form 8829.

 For partners in a partnership (or LLCs filing as a partnerhip) report any unreimbured partnership expenses on a separate line on Schedule E of Form 1040.
-You can only deduct amounts here if you were required to pay the expenes under the partnership agreement (except amounts deductible only as itemized deductions, which you must enter on Schedule A).
+You can only deduct amounts here if you were required to pay the expenes under the partnership agreement.
+As always, if you're using tax software, the mechanics are much easier.

 Safe Harbor Rule